-Poll cards are delivered two weeks before an election.
-Each member of the household who is eligible to vote should receive a poll card which states the date of the election, the hours of poll and where the polling station is.
+You will receive your poll cards two weeks before an election.
+Each member of the household who is eligible to vote should receive a poll card.
+The card will state the date of the election, the hours of poll and where the polling station is.

 Casting your vote

 - The hours of poll for all elections is 7am to 10pm